-Assets, Liabilities and Fund Balances / Net Position
+Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Fund Balances / Net Position

 Cash and Investments - GVBOCES uses separate bank accounts for each fund and for individual programs within the General Fund.
 Investments are reported at fair value.